ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 Similarly, any long call with a later expiration and higher strike, can be used to collateralize a short call.

-Here is a chart which depicts the outcome of a protective put depending on expiration and strike:
+Here is a chart which depicts the properties of a put credit spread depending on the expiration and strike of the protective put:

 | (Short put here)     | Expiration 1 |  ... | Expiration N |
 | ----------- | ----------- | ----------- | ----------- |